RedBucketRealty/Planning/frontend_plans/business_requirements.md

   - Has functionality to add office space to a favorites page list
   - Has functionality to add to cart page
   - Has functionality to rent right away
-- Share co-working spaces page
+- Shared co-working spaces page
   - Display
     - Name and location of the office space
     - A cover image of the office space